Black Adam: Pre-Crisis

-Though Adam is defeated in the same story which he debuted, the DC version of Adam is resurrected and revitalized nearly 30 years later in Philadelphia by Doctor Sivana's reincarnation machine in DC Comics' Shazam! revival of the Marvel Family characters.
+Though Adam is defeated in the same story which he debuted, the DC version of Adam is resurrected and revitalized nearly 30 years later in Philadelphia by Doctor Sivana's reincarnation machine in DC Comics' revival of the Marvel Family characters.
 He then destroys the machine so it cannot be used against him, much to Sivana's annoyance.

-According to Shazam! #28 (Black Adam's first "Bronze Age" appearance, but second actual appearance, after The Marvel Family #1) Black Adam gets his powers from Shu (stamina), Hershef (strength), Amon (power), Zehuti (Thoth) (wisdom), Anpu (speed), and Menthu (courage).
+According to Shazam! #28 (Black Adam's first "Bronze Age" appearance, but second actual appearance, after The Marvel Family #1) Black Adam gets his powers from Shu (stamina), Heryshaf (strength), Amon (power), Zehuti (Thoth) (wisdom), Anpu (speed), and Menthu (courage).
 Black Adam accidentally time-travels back to 1776 while going to the Rock of Eternity to destroy Shazam at Sivana's request, as Sivana felt Adam's powers would be wiped out as well, but Captain Marvel accidentally throws him back in time.
 He and Captain Marvel battle, during which Black Adam realizes he will have to do something drastic and tricky to defeat Marvel.
 Adam gets his transformative lightning to strike Captain Marvel, transforming Captain Marvel back to Billy.
-He then seizes Billy and covers his mouth before he can finish saying his magic word, "SHAZAM!!".
+He then seizes Billy and covers his mouth before he can finish saying his magic word, "SHAZAM!".

 He then flies to a nearby ship where he obtains a length of rope which he uses to bind and gag Billy, after which he throws him into the sea.
 However, Billy swims to the surface, and is rescued by a colonist rebel, and freed.
-He realizes the rebel is Paul Revere, which was ironic since earlier in the story, he repaired Revere's statue.
-Billy then returns to his own time where Shazam tells him Black Adam is there.
-Adam comes to Captain Marvel to exact revenge, when during a short battle, Adam is once again tricked by Captain Marvel into saying "Shazam."
+He realizes the rebel is Paul Revere before returning to his own time.
+Adam comes to Captain Marvel to exact revenge, when during a short battle, Adam is once again tricked by Captain Marvel into saying "Shazam".
 Adam then gets amnesia as a result of a powerful punch from Captain Marvel.

 After that, Black Adam is also involved with Karmang in the All-New Collectors' Edition #C-58 (Black Adam's third appearance, but second new appearance in the Bronze Age) and tries to destroy both Superman and Captain Marvel.

-After several more defeats at Captain Marvel's hands, Adam joins Mister Mind's final Pre-Crisis version of the Monster Society of Evil which stages an assault on the Rock of Eternity.
-The evil god of magic Oggar summons an evil army from the sands and dust of Egypt for Adam to lead after muting Billy with his magic.
+After several more defeats at Captain Marvel's hands, Adam joins Mister Mind's final pre-Crisis version of the Monster Society of Evil which stages an assault on the Rock of Eternity.
+The evil god of magic Oggar summons an army from the sands and dust of Egypt for Adam to lead after muting Billy with his magic.
 They escape, despite being defeated.

-When last seen during the Crisis On Infinite Earths (Pre-Crisis version), Adam was fighting the heroes on the five remaining and partially merged Earths.
+When last seen during Crisis on Infinite Earths, Adam was fighting the heroes on the five remaining and partially merged Earths.